Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ### Types of mass movement
 #### Solifluction lobes
-Solifluction is the movement and "flowing" of soil and sediments
+Solifluction irefers the movement and "flowing" of soil and sediments .

 When the ground and soil on slopes is frozen during the winter, the soil particles are separated slightly and loosened by the ice which forms and expands by around 9% between these particles (frost heaving).